-- 40. The GIS Investment Strategy is considered and agreed by all participants.
-A common approach permits maximum efficiency of the shared group service. - 41.
-Where funds are placed in pooled vehicles such as Money Market Funds (MMFs), each fund is an approved.
-Variation between a MMF's list of approved counterparties and the approved counterparties of the LFC is permissible, at the discretion of the Director of Corporate Services, providing the MMF's own rating meets the criteria of Appendix 4. - 42.
-Additionally, the Director of Corporate Services may from time to time instruct the GLA Treasury team to invest sums independently of the GIS, for instance, if the LFC identifies balances which are available for longer term investment, after proper consideration of

-- expected future cash flows, as at the time of investment.
-It is proposed that the LFC adopt an identical set of parameters for such investments as those detailed in Appendix 4, except that there shall be no requirement to maintain a weighted average maturity of no greater than three months.
-However, regard must always be given to the Treasury Managements Limit 'Limits for Principal Sums Invested for Periods Longer than 365 Days' (Appendix 3 section 6.3). - 43.
+- 42. The GIS Investment Strategy is considered and agreed by all participants.
+A common approach permits maximum efficiency of the shared group service. - 43.
+Where funds are placed in pooled vehicles such as Money Market Funds (MMFs), each fund is an approved counter-party.
+Variation between a MMF's list of approved counterparties and the approved counterparties of the LFC is permissible, at the discretion of the Director of Corporate Services, providing the MMF's own rating meets the criteria of Appendix 4. - 44.
+The GIS Investment Strategy now includes for 2020/21 Residential Mortgage Backed Securities (RMBS).
+The GLA Investment Strategy has included these products for some time as part of the second collective investment option available for longer term investments.
+The RMBS investments have proved a successful investment product and provide diversity in the investment portfolio, to support security and liquidity, and have also produced a strong investment return in excess of that achieved in the main GIS fund.
+The GIS syndics have now concluded that RMBS should be included in the main GIS Investment Strategy for the diversification they provide. - 45.
+Additionally, the Director of Corporate Services may from time to time instruct the GLA Treasury team to invest sums independently of the GIS, for instance, if the LFC identifies balances which are available for longer term investment, after proper consideration of expected future cash flows, as at the time of investment.
+It is proposed that the LFC adopt an identical set of parameters for such investments as those detailed in Appendix 4, except that there shall be no requirement to maintain a weighted average maturity of no greater than 91 days.
+However, regard must always be given to the Treasury Managements Limit 'Limits for Principal Sums Invested for Periods Longer than 365 Days' (Appendix 3 section 6.3). - 46.
 At the time of writing, there are no plans to invest for periods longer than one year in the LFC's own name, because the LFC does not expect to have core cash balances which permit such investment durations.
 The Treasury Management Limit 'Limits for Principal Sums Invested for Periods Longer than 365 Days' is therefore set at zero.
-However, in light of potential capital receipts this position will be kept under review and any move to invest funds long-term will be put to members for consideration.
-(This limit does not apply to externally managed funds or to pooled monies within the Group Investment Syndicate, providing the weighted average maturity of investments does not exceed 91 days): See Appendix 3 Section 6.3. - 44.
-Whilst the LFC sets its Annual Investment Strategy at the start of each financial year, this need not be a once-a-year event, and the initial investment strategy may be replaced by a revised Strategy, at any time during the year, on one or more occasions, subject to the approval of the LFC.
+However, in light of potential capital receipts this position will be kept under review and any move to invest funds long-term will be put to the Board for consideration.
+(This limit does not apply to externally managed funds or to pooled monies within the Group Investment Syndicate, providing the weighted average maturity of investments does not exceed 91 days): See Appendix 3 Section 6.3. - 47.
+Whilst the LFC sets its Annual Investment Strategy at the start of each financial year, this need not be a once-a-year event, and the Investment Strategy may be replaced by a revised Strategy, at any time during the year, on one or more occasions, subject to the approval of the LFC.